Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-funny-quine.md

 strrep(s = "strrep(s = #, char(35), [char(34), s, char(34)])", char(35), [char(34), s, char(34)])
 ```

-Before I get to explanations, if you want to actually use this code as a string, you'll have to escape the `"` apostrophes to `""`.
+Before I get to the explanation, if you want to actually use this code as a string, you'll have to escape the `"` apostrophes to `""` double apostrophes.
 This would give:
 ```matlab
 >>> code = "strrep(s = ""strrep(s = #, char(35), [char(34), s, char(34)])"", char(35), [char(34), s, char(34)])"
 >>> isequal(code, eval(code))